eggplantbren/DNest3/README.md

 This is a reimplementation of Diffusive Nested Sampling, since my C++ skills have improved.
-It has improved performance (in terms of the sampling overhead, I still expect likelihood evaluations to dominate) and is cleaner code: implementing new models should be even easier.
+It has improved performance (in terms of the sampling overhead, I still expect likelihood evaluations to dominate) and is cleaner code: implementing new models should be easier than before.

 It has almost all of the features that the older DNest has.
 Currently the only missing feature is multithreading support.